carmenjsu/netflixdbt/README.md

-End-to-end project with movie dataset
-Lineage graph for the models that I have built
+End-to-end project with movie dataset and Lineage graph for the models that I have built